wojtek9502/mcp_satellites_search_nearby/README.md

 ---

-***Context: There are no the satellite passes with these parameters***
+***No satellite passes available for given parameters.***
 Prompt: My coordinates are 50.06143 19.93658.
 Show me ISS (ZARYA) passes  in the next 1 day but only if the minimum culmination altitude is 50
 Expected Response: 'ISS (ZARYA)' satellite passes for the next 10 days
 <details>
 <summary>AI response</summary>